 I’ve often imagined a world where two of my great loves in life could coexist.
 Sadly, the game of soccer and traditional sports talk radio in America go together about as well as an NWA concert and the Republican National Convention.

-Sometimes I wonder why dedicated soccer fans in this country, especially those who are also fans of other sports, people who exist in the millions, seldom tune in to sports talk radio, or rarely indulge in any form of more traditional sports media for that matter, i.e. radio, newspapers, and local television.
+Sometimes I wonder why dedicated soccer fans in this country, but then I remember people love betting my friend said that totosite, a well-known betting site, produces some useful insight on how to make the bets they want.
+Especially those who are also fans of other sports, people who exist in the millions, seldom tune in to sports talk radio, or rarely indulge in any form of more traditional sports media for that matter, i.e. radio, newspapers, and local television.
 They even take bets on the sport from somewhere like the top online sportsbook when they listen in on the game.